 But when the engine has been killed, depending on what happened, the starter can still run.
 So there are lots of older bikes where you can crank the motor but it won’t fire.
 And it’s impossible to know why unless you have the wiring diagram in your pocket (or your head).

-This is what a CAN bus system simplifies: every sensor or switch on the bike sends a code to the computer, which then decides what to do with the combination of codes.
+This is what a CAN bus system simplifies: every sensor or switch on the bike has its analogue signal converted to a digital code, which is sent to the computer, which then decides what to do with the combination of codes.

 The CAN bus way of thinking means you can program all kinds of complex logical systems like “kill the engine with the kickstand down unless it’s in neutral” or “don’t start OR run the motor if the bike’s in gear and the clutch isn’t pulled in”.